Car Insurance Requirements in Texas (2025)

 Texas Automobile Insurance Plan Association

-High-risk drivers, meaning those with severe violations such as DWIs and reckless driving, coverage lapses, and multiple at-fault accidents, often have difficulty securing coverage because insurance companies view them as too risky to insure.
+High-risk drivers, meaning people with severe violations such as DWIs and reckless driving, coverage lapses, and multiple at-fault accidents, often have difficulty securing coverage because insurance companies view them as too risky to insure.
 The Texas Automobile Insurance Plan Association (TAIPA) is a state-run system that provides insurance for drivers who can’t find coverage through standard insurers.

 TAIPA assigns high-risk drivers to insurance companies participating in the association, but its premiums are typically more expensive than standard policies.
 TAIPA also provides only the state minimum 30/60/25 liability coverage.
-Drivers are eligible if two traditional insurance companies have rejected them within 60 days.2
+Drivers are eligible if two traditional insurance companies have rejected them within 60 days.[2]

 Do you need more than state-minimum coverage in Texas?

 The 30/60/25 liability coverage required by Texas law pays for medical bills, injury-related expenses, and repair costs incurred by the other driver and their passengers if you’re at fault for an accident.
-However, the minimum coverage might not be enough to cover the other driver’s costs, and it doesn’t cover your vehicle at all, which could leave you at risk of a substantial financial loss.
+But the minimum coverage might not be enough to cover the other driver’s costs, and it doesn’t cover your vehicle at all, which could leave you at risk of a substantial financial loss.

-Factoring in the high cost of litigation, the total economic cost of a fatal car accident exceeds $1.7 million, according to the National Safety Council.3 A disabling accident costs an average of $155,000.
 Texas is an at-fault state, meaning if an injured party’s damages exceed your liability limits, they may be able to sue you for the difference.

 If you have the minimum required liability insurance in Texas, a serious car accident could easily exceed your coverage and become an immense financial burden.
 Increasing your liability limits can help prevent this.